The sources I've found useful for finding information about the market for a particular industry or product include:

-- MarketResearch.com sells reports from many sources; I find it particularly easy to search.
-MarketResearch.com Profound lets you pull just sections of reports.
+- MarketResearch.com sells reports from many sources without a subscription; I find it particularly easy to search.

 - Research and Markets also sells reports from many sources.

 - Thomson sells its MarkIntel and Investext market research reports through the Thomson Research on Demand (pay as you go).

-- The Alacra Store, which sells reports from many different sources.
+- The Alacra Store or Research and Markets, which sell reports from many different sources.

 - Business Rankings Annual (Detroit: Gale Research) has all kinds of lists -- lists of the biggest companies, the best companies, etc.